The Samsung MU9000 is a versatile 4K TV suitable for movies, gaming, and sports.

 The MU9000 is pretty versatile.
 On top of its great picture quality, it has features that makes it perform quite well for gaming and sports.

-It offers a responsive and fluid gaming experience - players will have no issues keeping their actions in sync with what’s on the display, and fast-moving objects won’t leave any trails on the screen.
-That is thanks to the low input lag of ~25ms and the panel’s quick response time of ~15ms, which results in virtually no motion blur.
+It offers a responsive and fluid gaming experience .
+Players will have no issues keeping their actions in sync with what’s on the display, and fast-moving objects won’t leave any trails on the screen.
+That is thanks to the low input lag of ~25ms and the panel’s quick response time of ~15ms, which virtually eliminates motion blur.

-It’s also great for watching sports because of the virtually non-existent motion blur that makes fast-moving objects, like football, look smooth.
-The panel is also pretty uniform - it has also has no issues with displaying large, same-color objects on screen, like football fields.
+It’s also great for watching sports because of the almost non-existent motion blur that makes fast-moving objects look smooth.
+The panel is also pretty uniform meaning it has no issues with displaying large, same-color objects on screen, like football fields.

 Pro Excellent at handling glare